-My goal in today’s post is to provide a few simple tips for brides who are deciding whether or not to have mismatched bridesmaids dresses.
-I decided to have only a Maid of Honor at my wedding!
-And let me tell you, it has made my life a whole lot easier – I don’t have to deal with different body types, heights, budgets, endless selection of dresses and female opinions.
+My goal in today’s post is to provide simple tips for brides who are deciding whether or not to have mismatched bridesmaids dresses.
+I decided to just have a Maid of Honor at my wedding, and let me tell you, it made my life a whole lot easier.
+I didn’t have to deal with different body types, heights, budgets, endless selection of dresses and female opinions.

 The mismatched bridesmaids dress look has been a big trend over the last few years and can look amazing if done right.
 Whether you choose different dresses in the same color, different dresses in the same shade, or the same dress in different shades, one key to success is to make your girls look cohesive.
 Use accessories, shoes, bouquets and hair styles to your advantage and tie everything together to create that perfect mismatched look, even when no one is wearing the same dress.

 The almighty convertible dress is a perfect solution for any picky party.
 These dresses are gorgeous and can be styled in many different ways.
 Even though the bridesmaids are in the same color and style of dress, they can add their own spin to the upper half and make the dress unique to their taste.
 Give your bridesmaids a little leeway and freedom to wear what they want to wear.

 If you can’t find a convertible dress, but you still want each girl to feel comfortable and have their own unique flare in the same color, then find a store that offers multiple dress styles and color options.
 The ultimate bridesmaid dress stores that offers just that, are both Dessy and David’s Bridal.